Skip to content

 Peles Castle in Sinaia, its half-timbered towers and spires rising against the forested Carpathian slopes

 Peles Castle is the grand one.
-If you only have room for a single castle in Romania and you want jaw-dropping interiors rather than a vampire gift shop, this Neo-Renaissance palace in the mountain town of Sinaia is the one to pick.
-Adult tickets are 100 lei, it sits about 124 km north of Bucharest and 48 km south of Brasov, and the single most important thing to know is that it closes for the entire month of November, so check the calendar before you buy a train ticket.
+Where there’s room for a single castle in Romania and you want jaw-dropping interiors rather than a vampire gift shop, this Neo-Renaissance palace in the mountain town of Sinaia is the one to pick.
+Adult tickets are 100 lei, it sits about 124 km north of Bucharest and 48 km south of Brasov, and the single most important thing to know is that it shuts for a month of maintenance each autumn, 2 November to 1 December in 2026, so check the calendar when you book the train.

 Here is the short version.
-Take the train to Sinaia (roughly 1.5 hours from Bucharest, about an hour from Brasov), walk or grab a taxi up the hill, and book a timed entry slot online before you arrive, because they cap the crowd at 2,000 people a day and turn away latecomers.
+Take the train to Sinaia (roughly 1.5 hours from Bucharest, about an hour from Brasov), walk or grab a taxi up the hill, and book a timed entry slot online in advance, because they cap the crowd at 2,000 people a day and turn away latecomers.
 Peles pairs naturally with Bran Castle in a single car day, and the contrast between them is the whole point: Bran is atmospheric but small, Peles is genuinely opulent.

 Why visit Peles Castle at all?